This overview covers what you need to know about paying your fees as an international student.

 If you need more time to pay your fees you may be able to apply for a fee payment extension.
 Extensions are granted only up to the census date, which is on your statement of account.

-If you have paid online through My Financials you can get copies of your receipts by logging in and printing a copy at any time.
+If you have paid online through My Finances you can get copies of your receipts by logging in and printing a copy at any time.

 For other payment methods, you will receive a receipt when you pay, except for payments via BPAY.
 These can be viewed on your bank statement.